Peer and Practice Assessments

 Peer and practice assessments are grounded in the assumption that midwives are practising competently, while recognizing that the changing dynamics of practice environments and best practices create the need for continued learning and development.
 Participation in these assessments allows midwives to demonstrate their professional knowledge, skills and judgment with a peer assessor.

 Each year, a number of members in the General or Supervised Practice class will be randomly selected to participate in the assessment.
 Members will be notified by email if they have been selected in early January.

-To read more about the assessment process, please read through the Peer & Practice Assessment Guide.
+To learn more about the assessment process, please read the Peer & Practice Assessment Guide.